 - Background/Introduction: Explanation of the importance and relevance of the proposed work as well as a review of the relevant literature. - Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project. - Progress Report (for Renewal Proposals Only): The Project Narrative of a renewal proposal must include a separate section that includes a description of results of the work accomplished during the current project period (since the last new or renewal award), an analysis of how the results relate to the activities proposed to be undertaken during the renewal period, and a description of any changes that affected the overall direction of the research being performed.
-Include an estimate of any remaining funds from the current project period at its anticipated end. - Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts.
+Include an estimate of any remaining funds from the current project period at its anticipated end.
+Please note that this section should complement the information provided in Appendix 9. - Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts.

 The Project Narrative is considered the intellectual work of the proposed researchers.
 Concurrent submission of the same or substantially similar narratives attributed to different researchers may constitute academic dishonesty or research misconduct.
-Submission of a research narrative that is not the work of the proposed researchers, including machine-generated research narratives, may constitute academic dishonesty or research misconduct.
+Submission of a Project Narrative that is not the work of the proposed researchers, including machine-generated Project Narratives, may constitute academic dishonesty or research misconduct.